 Dietary Threonine requirement in fish

 In 1957, Halver developed the first effective amino acid test diet for fish, drawing inspiration from the amino acid test diets previously used by Rose and colleagues to evaluate the amino acid requirements of young albino rats.
 Halver tested diets containing 70% crystalline L-amino acids, formulated to reflect the amino acid profiles of whole chicken egg protein, Chinook salmon egg protein, and Chinook yolk-sac fry protein.
 Of these, the diet based on whole chicken egg protein produced the best growth rates and feed efficiency in Chinook salmon during a 12-week trial.
 As a result, this diet was adopted to establish the qualitative amino acid requirements of Chinook salmon (Halver et al., 1957).
 The actual differences and reliability of the indispensable amino acid (IAA) requirements of the teleosts studied so far have frequently been questioned.
 These disparities are often attributed, at least in part, to variations between laboratories, including discrepancies in the composition of basal diets (Tacon and Cowey, 1985; Akiyama et al., 1997).
-There is significant results from studies conducted with chickens and rats indicating that an imbalance or surplus of certain amino acids in the diet can raise the requirement for dietary threonine (Tews et al., 1980; Davies and Austic, 1982; Kidd et al., 1997).
+There are significant results from studies conducted with chickens and rats indicating that an imbalance or surplus of certain amino acids in the diet can raise the requirement for dietary threonine (Tews et al., 1980; Davies and Austic, 1982; Kidd et al., 1997).
 The possible interactive effects of the diet have not been extensively explored in the threonine requirement studies conducted with fish thus far.

 The threonine requirements for fish, as depicted in Table 1, exhibit significant variation, with documented data ranging from 2-5 percent of their protein intake level.
 The underlying reasons for this lack of consensus in requirement values remain unclear, and further studies are needed to assess whether this extensive range reflects genuine differences in threonine needs or s simply a consequence of differing methodologies used to establish these values.